corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ## Exporter Interface
-Custom exporters can be implemented by extending the `AbstractExporter` class and implementing one or more of the `AttachmentExporter`, `TransactionExporter` and `QueryableTableExporter` interfaces depending on whether the exporter should export transaction, attachment and/or state table data.
+Custom exporters can be implemented by extending the `AbstractExporter` class and implementing one or more of the `AttachmentExporter`, `TransactionExporter`, and `QueryableTableExporter` interfaces depending on whether the exporter should export transaction, attachment and/or state table data.